herve4m/quay-collection/docs/quay_first_user_module.rst

     </div></td>
     <td><div class="ansible-option-cell">
       <p>Name of the user account to create.</p>
       <p>You probably want that user account to have superuser permissions so that you can use the returned token to create additional objects.
-To do so, add the account name to the <code class='docutils literal notranslate'>SUPER_USERS</code> section in the <code class='docutils literal notranslate'>config.yaml</code> file before using the M(quay_first_user) module.</p>
+To do so, add the account name to the <code class='docutils literal notranslate'>SUPER_USERS</code> section in the <code class='docutils literal notranslate'>config.yaml</code> file before using the <a href='../../herve4m/quay/quay_first_user_module.html' class='module'>herve4m.quay.quay_first_user</a> module.</p>
     </div></td>
   </tr>
   <tr class="row-odd">